THE WHAREKIRAUPONGA UNDERGROUND MINE

 The proposed Wharekirauponga Underground Mine is located north of Waihi, beneath Forest Park administered by the Department of Conservation (DOC).

-An interconnecting transport tunnel back to our existing Processing Plant allows us to transport materials in and out of the Wharekirauponga area without vehicles on public surface roads.
+A connecting transport tunnel back to our existing Processing Plant allows us to transport materials in and out of the Wharekirauponga area without vehicles on public surface roads.

-An interconnecting transport tunnel back to our existing Processing Plant allows us to transport materials in and out of the Wharekirauponga area without vehicles on public surface roads.
+A connecting transport tunnel back to our existing Processing Plant allows us to transport materials in and out of the Wharekirauponga area without vehicles on public surface roads.

 We recognise the significance and sensitivity of the Wharekirauponga area and its ecology, which is an important recreational area, and home to several native and endemic species.
 That’s why any potential mining operation we may undertake within the Forest Park would only be underground – not at the surface level.